AVSystem/scala-commons/docs/REST.md

 # REST framework

-The commons libary contains an RPC based REST framework for defining REST services using Scala traits.
+The commons library contains an RPC based REST framework for defining REST services using Scala traits.
 It may be used for implementing both client and server side and works in both JVM and JS, as long as appropriate network layer is implemented.
 For JVM, Jetty-based implementations for client and server are provided.

-The core or REST framework is platform independent and network-implementation indepenedent and therefore has no external dependencies.
+The core of REST framework is platform independent and network-implementation indepenedent and therefore has no external dependencies.
 Because of that, it's a part of `commons-core` module.
 This is enough to be able to define REST interfaces.
 But if you want to expose your REST interface through an actual HTTP server or have an actual HTTP client for that interface, you need separate implementations for that.
-The `commons-jetty` module automati
+The `commons-jetty` module provides Jetty-based implementations for JVM.

 ## Quickstart example